nturley/netlistsvg/README.md

 To turn Verilog into YosysJSON in the browser, you can use [YosysJS](http://www.clifford.at/yosys/yosysjs.html)

 ## Skin File
-It pulls the node icons and configuration options from a SVG skin file.
+The node icons and elkjs layout properties are obtained from a SVG skin file.
 This our default digital skin file.

 <img src="./lib/default.svg?sanitize=true" width="800" height="300">